-Learn about deciding between lumpectomy and mastectomy.
+Learn about deciding between a lumpectomy and a mastectomy.

-Although the exact treatment for breast cancer varies from person to person, guidelines help ensure high-quality care.
+Although the exact treatment for breast cancer varies from person to person, evidence-based guidelines help ensure high-quality care.
 These guidelines are based on the latest research and agreement among experts.

 In addition, the National Cancer Institute (NCI) has treatment overviews.